 Successfully Making Changes Can Have a Positive Impact in Other Areas of Your Life

 I have discovered many benefits from maintaining this streak.
 Among other things, I rarely get sick, my level of physical fitness is better in my 50s than it was in my 30s, and the feeling of accomplishment has been good for my overall confidence.
 The streak has gone on long enough now that I’m less concerned about reaching the next milestone.
 Inevitably at some point, despite my best efforts, life will get in the way and the streak will come to end.
 That’s okay because it served its purpose long ago.
 As I said earlier, moving my body everyday has become as second nature as brushing my teeth.

 Strategies like this can also be used to make modifications to our financial habits.
 Just as many of us use personal trainers to guide and motivate us to better physical fitness, a financial advisor can be used to guide and motivate you to better financial health.
-If you’d like some help making some changes or just to review your financial situation, click the “schedule a call” button at the top of the page, to set up a complimentary, introductory meeting and see if I am the right person to help you.
+If you’d like some help making some changes or just to review your financial situation, click the “Let’s Talk!” button at the top of the page, to set up a complimentary, introductory meeting and see if we are the right firm to help you.